WAN Design Requirements

 ♦DMVPN Components Involved

-So, for sites to learn about each other and create dynamic VPNs, the DMVPN solution consists of a combination of existing technologies.
+The DMVPN solution consists of a combination of existing technologies so that sites can learn about each other and create dynamic VPNs.
 Therefore, efficiently designing and implementing a Cisco DMVPN network requires thoroughly understanding these components, their interactions, and how they all come together to create a DMVPN network.

-These technologies may seem complex, and this post aims to break them down into simple terms.
+These technologies may seem complex, and this post aims to simplify them.
 First, we mentioned that DMVPN has different components, which are the building blocks of a DMVPN network.
 These include Generic Routing Encapsulation (GRE), Next Hop Redundancy Protocol (NHRP), and IPsec.

 The Dynamic Multipoint VPN (DMVPN) feature allows users to better scale large and small IP Security (IPsec) Virtual Private Networks (VPNs) by combining generic routing encapsulation (GRE) tunnels, IPsec encryption, and Next Hop Resolution Protocol (NHRP).